-Contributions: Eligible employees automatically become a participant and are enrolled into the Plan at a 4% deferral rate on their date of hire.
+Contributions: Eligible employees automatically become a participant and are enrolled into the Plan at a 6% deferral rate on their date of hire.
 At any time, a participant may cease his or her contribution or change his or her deferral percentage in 1% increments up to 50% of his or her annual compensation, as defined by the Plan, subject to certain limitations under the Internal Revenue Code (the "Code"), and elect to contribute into any of the investment funds offered by the Plan.
-Participant pre-tax limitations were limited to \$17,500 for 2014 and \$17,500 for 2013.
+Participant pre-tax limitations were limited to \$18,000 for 2015 and \$17,500 for 2014.

 Participants may also contribute amounts representing distributions from other qualified benefit plans.
 These contributions, if any, are classified as rollover contributions in the statement of changes in net assets available for benefits.
 Participants who have attained age 50 before the end of the Plan year are eligible to make catch-up contributions to the Plan.
-The maximum individual catch-up contribution amount was \$5,500 for both 2014 and 2013.
+The maximum individual catch-up contribution amount was \$6,000 for 2015 and \$5,500 for 2014.

 On January 1, 2009, the Company adopted safe harbor plan provisions such that the Plan would operate on a safe harbor basis.
 Safe harbor contributions are fully vested immediately.
-The Company provides a matching contribution equal to a certain percentage of each participant's contributions.
-The Company may also make profit-sharing contributions, at its discretion, which will be allocated among all eligible participants in the Plan whether they make contributions or not.
-For the years ended December 31, 2014 and 2013, the Company's matching contribution equaled 50% of up to the first 4% of a participant's pre-tax contribution.
-In addition to the matching contribution, in 2014 and 2013 the Company also made a total profit sharing contribution of \$391,136 and \$369,605, respectively, which included a safe harbor non-elective contribution to all employees of 3% of compensation.
+The Company provides a matching employer contribution equal to a certain percentage of each participant's contributions.
+The Company may also make employer profit-sharing contributions, at its discretion, which will be allocated among all eligible participants in the Plan whether they make contribution changing from the previous December 31, 2015 the Company's employer matching contribution equaled 35% of up to the first 6% of the person's pre-tax contribution.
+In addition to the matching contribution, in 2015 and 2014 the Company also made a total employer profit sharing contribution of \$415,620 and \$391,136, respectively, which included a safe harbor non-elective contribution to all employees of 3% of compensation.
 All employer matching contributions are made in cash.